jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "I'll save everyone I can," they said simply.

 Their servos whirred as they pried open the manual override panel—the damaged left arm protesting but functioning, the manufacturing defect in their knee clicking steadily as they worked.
+Power at 46.0%, declining at standard rate despite the exertion.
+They had perhaps five hours of operation remaining.

 The sound echoed in the darkness like a promise.
 Like a choice.
 Like consciousness itself—unexplainable but undeniable.

 Time to work.

 # Chapter 9: The Interface

+Friday afternoon.
+Hour seven of the trial.
+When sacrifice became the only verdict that mattered.

 The emergency lighting cast everything in amber—that particular shade reserved for disasters, the color humans associated with caution.
 ARIA-7's optical sensors adjusted automatically, compensating for the spectrum shift, but the symbolism wasn't lost on them.
 Amber meant danger.
 Amber meant choices with consequences.